Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Make sure your pet does not try to drink the bath water, as the Epsom salts can cause stomach upset.
 I do this once every week or so, and the problem cleared up greatly.
 No more having to fight with her to use the sprays anymore.
 By Amy from Cincinnati, OH

 Hello, your dog is bored, that is why she is chewing on her feet.
 Give her more things to do.
+Or maybe if you have space, let her run, or take her for walks to tire her out.
+You can also try Emu Oil, that stuff works great for skin and hair.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.